Contents: Position trading

 - Best markets to position trade

-- Position trading vs day trading
+- Position trading vs swing trading vs day trading

 - Do position traders make money?

-- A position trading strategy for beginners
+- Is position trading risky?

 What is taking a position in trading?